mmphego/mmphego.github.io/_posts/2021-06-15-How-I-setup-a-private-PyPI-server-using-Docker-and-Ansible.md

 ![post image]({{ "/assets/2021-06-15-How-I-setup-a-private-PyPI-server-using-Docker-and-Ansible.png" | absolute_url }})
 {: refdef}

-<<TIME TO READ>>
+7 Min Read

 -----------------------------------------------------------------------------------------

 # The Story

 Recently, I worked on a [Jira](https://www.atlassian.com/software/jira) ticket that has been in the backlog for a while.
 The story goes like this, we (my team @ work) have a [PyPI](https://en.wikipedia.org/wiki/Python_Package_Index) server (running on [devpi](https://github.com/devpi/devpi)) which hosts our packages.
-There were a couple of issues which we saw as potential risks, namely:
+There were a couple of issues that we saw as potential risks, namely:

 - The setup was not under config management, meaning we didn't know how we would reconstitute it if it dies and like every software project there wasn't much detailed documentation on the how-to.
 - The Python packages did not have any backups, so if something was to happen it would be bye-bye to old packages i.e. It would be tricky to tests old system releases.
 - The server needed to be restarted occasionally to forcefully refresh the packages as our package index had grown over the past few years.

 My initial approach to this was:
-- Research and evaluating existing tools that Python ecosystem had to offer, [devpi](https://github.com/devpi/devpi) and [pypiserver](https://pypi.org/project/pypiserver/) being the most prominent ones.
+- Research and evaluating existing tools that the Python ecosystem had to offer, [devpi](https://github.com/devpi/devpi) and [pypi-server](https://pypi.org/project/pypiserver/) being the most prominent ones.
 - Run the PyPI server in a container preferably Docker (current setup was running in a [ProxMox LXC container](https://pve.proxmox.com/wiki/Linux_Container).)
 - Ensure that the deployment is deterministic and,
-- PyPi repository that can be torn down and recreated adhoc by a single command (preferably through [Ansible](https://docs.ansible.com/ansible/latest/index.html)) .
+- PyPi repository that can be torn down and recreated ad-hoc by a single command (preferably through [Ansible](https://docs.ansible.com/ansible/latest/index.html)) .
-- Overall ensure that there isn't any significant downtime between the change-over i.e. The client side shouldn't have to make any changes.
+- Overall ensure that there isn't any significant downtime between the change-over i.e. The client-side shouldn't have to make any changes.

-In this post, I will try to detail how I how i setup a private local PyPI server using [Docker](https://docs.docker.com/get-docker) And [Ansible](https://docs.ansible.com/ansible/latest/index.html).
+In this post, I will try to detail how I set up a private local PyPI server using [Docker](https://docs.docker.com/get-docker) And [Ansible](https://docs.ansible.com/ansible/latest/index.html).

 # TL;DR